Your privacy is important to us

 - complying with our reporting obligations to the Australian Taxation Office and other government agencies

 - any other purposes identified at the time of collecting your information

 If we also obtain your sensitive information, we will only use your sensitive information (such as your faith, values or opinions) for the purposes listed above, or other directly related purposes or purposes to which you otherwise consent.

 Use and disclosure of your personal information

-In any case where we need to share your information with a third party, we’ll ensure this is done securely and only for the purposes outlined above.
-We have confidentiality agreements in place with many of our service providers and external agencies, and with staff and volunteers who handle personal information that we provide to them.
+In any case where we need to disclose your information to a third party, we will ensure this is done securely and only for the purposes outlined above.
+We have confidentiality agreements in place with many of our service providers and external agencies, and with staff and volunteers who handle personal information that we provide tothem.

-Otherwise, we will only share your personal and sensitive information in accordance with your consent and instructions, as provided through the exclusions set out in the Australian Privacy Principles, or in accordance with the specific Privacy Notice provided to you by us at or near the time of collection of your personal and sensitive information.
+We will not use or disclose your personal and sensitive information for any purpose other than the purpose for which it was collected (or a related purposes), in accordance with your consent and instructions, as provided through the exclusions set out in the APPs, in accordance with the specific collection notice provided to you by us at or near the time of collection of your personal and sensitive information, or where we are permitted to do so by law.

 How do we keep your information secure?